8n8/bigwebthing/README.md

 BigWebThing is a computer system for creating documents and sharing them over the internet.
-It's a sort of social network.
-The contents of messages are private, but when you send them and who you send them to are public.

 # Public message format